JoelBalzan/FIRES/README.md

 ## Usage

-The `frb-sim` command-line tool provides several options to customize the simulation of Fast Radio Bursts (FRBs).
+The `FIRES` command-line tool provides several options to customize the simulation of Fast Radio Bursts (FRBs).
 Below is a summary of the available options:

 ### Command-Line Options